Please support democracy

 FOR IMMEDIATE RELEASE:

-The campaign calls for changes to ensure that all election advertising, in media and social media, complies with election laws that:
+Democracy Watch’s online election ad petition and campaign call for changes to ensure that all election advertising, in media and social media, complies with election laws that:

 The problem is mainly with social media sites, like Facebook, through which ads can be targeted directly and only to a specific individual’s page.
 Unlike an ad in a newspaper or on radio or TV, election watchdog agencies, the media and the public can’t track these targeted online social media ads because only the targeted individual sees the ad.
 As a result, they can’t ensure the ads comply with the law.

-“Canada’s democracy faces the new threat of fake and foreign online election ads, and we need to fight back with changes to elections laws to stop these ads,” said Duff Conacher, Co-founder of Democracy Watch.
-“Social media companies cannot be trusted to stop fake or foreign ads on their own because they are in a conflict of interest since they make money from the ads and also may support one political party more than others.”
+“Canada’s democracy faces the new threat of fake and foreign online election ads, and we need to fight back with changes to elections laws to stop these ads,” said Conacher.
+“Social media companies cannot be trusted to stop fake or foreign ads on their own because they are in a conflict of interest since they make money from the ads and also some of the companies have significant ties to the Trudeau Liberals.”

 Democracy Watch’s Stop Fake Online Election Ads campaign calls for the following six key changes: